deladriere/euro-modules/Talko/readme.md

 5: big numbers
 6: voltmeter (reading the CV voltage)
 7: frequencemeter (just saying "Hertz" instead of "Volts")
-8: counter (each gate trigger increments the counter while any pitches change resets it)
+8: counter (each gate trigger increments the counter while any cv change resets it)
+9: number radio (each gate trigger a 4 number sequence while any cv trigger a new "transmission")
+10: time since cv reset  (each gate triggers saying the time in minutes/seconds while any cv change resets the clock to zero)